igobb/Sportradar_task/README.md

 CORS Anywhere will then make the request on behalf of your application, and add CORS headers to the response so that your web application can process the response.

-Other way to request the API:
+(RECOMMENDED)Other way to request the API:

 1. Download and turn on this extension https://chrome.google.com/webstore/detail/allow-cors-access-control/lhobafahddgcelffkeicbaginigeejlf?hl=pl
-2. Delete every preceding the API address (https://cors-anywhere.herokuapp.com/) in code [in files Table.jsx and MatchInfo,jsx], should looks like, for example
+2. Dont use preceding the API address (https://cors-anywhere.herokuapp.com/), should looks like, for example

 ```
 https://api.sportradar.us/soccer/trial/v4/en/competitions/sr:competition:202/seasons.json?api_key=cwy2c5a7sxaeyjspgucjtkgz